-19. Is frozen 100% fruit juice without added sugar allowed under the new guidelines?
+19. Is frozen 100% fruit juice with or without added sugar allowed in school meals?

-Yes; frozen 100% fruit juice without added sugar can be used.
+Yes; frozen 100% fruit juice with or without added sugar can be used.
 100% juice (served liquid or frozen) may be used to meet up to half of the fruit component of the meal pattern requirements for school lunch or school breakfast.
 Frozen 100% juice meal contributions are based on the fluid volume prior to freezing.
 SFAs should request this information from manufacturers.